 The international expansion of the program continues with pilot programs in Australia, Canada, China, Hong Kong SAR, France, Germany, Italy, the Netherlands, and Singapore.

-Each year, 90,000 students and 1,500 science teachers participate in the Amgen Biotech Experience to explore the methods scientists use to create biotechnology medicines.
+Each year, approximately 90,000 students and 1,500 science teachers participate in the Amgen Biotech Experience to explore the methods scientists use to create biotechnology medicines.
 The program has also been accepted as a highly-effective STEM education program by Change the Equation’s STEMworks.